Welcome to the OIT's Projects & Activities page. Check this location often to stay up-to-date on our outreach activities, projects, and services.

 OIT Current and Upcoming Project Announcements:

-During the week of May 26th, student email accounts will be migrated from Google Gmail to Microsoft Outlook.
+Student email accounts are migrating from Google Gmail to Microsoft Outlook.
 This migration will automatically move all email messages and attachments from Gmail to Outlook.
 Google Suite tools, including Drive, will remain available to the campus community.

 - THIS MIGRATION DOES NOT INVOLVE MOVING CALENDARS, CONTACTS, OR GOOGLE FILES.